 For a long time, I avoided bread baking because I was afraid of using yeast.
-I stuck to recipes that used baking soda or baking powder for leavening, like Fluffy Biscuits or No Yeast Bread, or 2 Ingredient Bagels.
+I stuck to recipes that used baking soda or baking powder for leavening, like Fluffy Biscuits or No Yeast Bread or 2-Ingredient Bagels.

 I’ve tried all sorts of bread recipes over the years, but this recipe for raisin bread is near and dear to my heart because it reminds me of the Pepperidge Farm cinnamon bread my grandma used to buy when I was a kid!

 Similar to my Jalapeno Cheddar Bread, this raisin bread recipe is based on my Easy White Bread recipe, also affectionately known as Man Bread.
-It uses ingredients from the pantry, is ready in about 90 minutes, and doesn’t call for rolling or difficult shaping of the bread.
+Not only is it easy to mix together, but it’s also:

 Truly, this homemade cinnamon raisin bread recipe will be one you’ll print and refer back to time and time again!